Nazism in Brazil: Consequences of Estado Novo nationalism

 The government of the Estado Novo promoted the forced integration of the Germans and their descendants who lived in isolated communities in the south of Brazil.
 On several occasions, the government acted brutally against ordinary immigrants who had no relationship with Nazi Germany.

 In 1940, on a visit to Blumenau, a city of German colonists in the state of Santa Catarina, Vargas declared: "O Brasil não é inglês nem alemão. É um país soberano, que faz respeitar as suas leis e defende os seus interesses.
 O Brasil é brasileiro. (...)
 Porém, ser brasileiro, não é somente respeitar as leis do Brasil e acatar as autoridades.
 Ser brasileiro é amar o Brasil. É possuir o sentimento que permite dizer: o Brasil nos deu pão; nós lhe daremos o sangue".
 (Brazil is not English nor German.
 It is a sovereign country, that ensures respect to its laws and defends its interests.
 Brazil is Brazilian. (...)
 However, being Brazilian isn't just to respect the laws of Brazil and to respect the authorities.
 To be Brazilian is to love Brazil.
 It is to possess the feeling that allows one to say: Brazil gave us bread; we will give it our blood".)

 The Japanese immigrants and Italians were also persecuted and forced to "Braziliate".
 The case of the Teutonic-Brazilians is unique because they formed isolated communities that maintained the traditions and used the German language exclusively.

 Nazis in Brazil after the war

 After Germany's defeat in World War II, some Nazis sought by the Allies as suspected war criminals fled to Brazil and hid among the German-Brazilian communities.
 The most famous of these was Josef Mengele, a doctor who became known as the "Angel of Death" at the Auschwitz concentration camp.
 Mengele performed medical experiments with living humans, always without anaesthesia, to research the perfection of the Aryan race.
 A good part of the victims of their "scientific experiments" were dwarfs and twins.
 Mengele lived hidden in the interior of São Paulo state from 1970 to 1979, when he drowned following a stroke in Bertioga, on the coast of São Paulo state, without ever being recognized.

+Another infamous case was Franz Strangl, a commander at the extermination camps of Treblinka and Sobibor.
+Strangl lived in Brazil for 16 years, where he worked for Volkswagen until his arrest and extradition to West Germany in 1967.
+He stood trial and was found guilty in 1970 for the mass murder of 1 million people, being sentenced to life in prison, Strangl died of heart failure six months after.